 Crispy Duck with Rice

 Chinese-style duck with rice.
-Crispy duck with noodles and crispy pork are two other popular items.
+Crispy duck with noodles and crispy pork are two other popular styles of this dish.

 Wanton Mee